nirucon/nirubar-dwm-arch/README.md

-# nirubar-dwm
+# nirubar-dwm-arch

-**nirubar-dwm** is a customizable status bar script designed for [dwm](https://dwm.suckless.org/), a lightweight window manager.
+**nirubar-dwm** is a customizable status bar script for Arch Linux and [dwm](https://dwm.suckless.org/), a lightweight window manager.
 This script provides a clean and informative status bar by displaying various system metrics and tools, tailored to enhance your workflow.

 ## Features